secretstartups/handbook/security/index.html.md

 When traveling with a device that has access to the GitLab 1Password vaults, be sure to [enable Travel Mode](https://support.1password.com/travel-mode/) in 1Password.
 Travel Mode removes copies of any 1Password vaults that are not tagged as "safe for travel" from your mobile devices.
-None of the GitLab team vaults are marked as safe for travel so you will need to either create a dedicated travel vault or mark your Private vault as safe for travel.
+None of the GitLab shared vaults are marked as safe for travel so you will need to either create a dedicated travel vault or mark your Private vault as safe for travel.